actor-framework/actor-framework/CONTRIBUTING.md

 - Each library component must provide a `fwd.hpp` header providing forward declartations for all types used in the user API.

-- Each library component must provide an `all.hpp` header that contains the main page for the documentation and includes all headers for the user API.
+- Each library component should provide an `all.hpp` header that contains the main page for the documentation and includes all headers for the user API.

 - Use `inline` for small functions (rule of thumb: 10 lines or less).